LorenKonkus/trail-counters/NiftyCounter.md

 ## Hardware Platform

-NiftyCounter is based on an Adafruit ESP32-S2 Reverse TFT Feather board, available at https://www.adafruit.com/product/5345
+NiftyCounter is based on an Adafruit ESP32-S2 Reverse TFT Feather board, available at https://www.adafruit.com/product/5345 Alternately, it seems to run just fine on the -S3 variant as well, so use whatever is available.

 The Reverse TFT Feather board includes the processor, a nice 240x135 TFT display with three buttons, a LiPo battery charger, WiFi, and other features we don't need (and will keep turned off to save power).
 The ESP32-S2 on this board is different than the processor on the NiftyCounter board, but it too is supported by the Arduino IDE development environment